ganny26/react-native-android/README.md

 ## React Native Android Setup on Existing App

-The app demonstrates how to integrate a single activity with react native view
+This app demonstrates how to integrate a single activity with react native view

 ### How to start